pegulabs/terms/alumnifire_privacy.md

 your public profile on Alumnifire.
 Limit your profile information to only information you're comfortable sharing with such third parties.

-We also may partner with a school or organization who manages an alumni community.
-If we do, we may offer the school or organization access to analytics and data about the performance of our Service within their alumni community.
+We also have relationships with schools and organizations that manage alumni communities.
+In these cases, we may offer the school or organization access to analytics and data about the performance of our Service within their specific alumni community.
 Such analytics and data would contain aggregated and anonymized Log Data and Interactive Information.
-While the employees of such an organization would have access to your public profile and the Personal Information within by visiting the Service, we would only transfer your Personal Information to them with your express, opt-in consent, except for those organizations listed in section 8.
+While the employees of such an organization would have access to your public profile and the Personal Information within by visiting the Service, we would only transfer additional Personal Information to them with your express, opt-in consent, except for those organizations listed in section 8, as described in section 3.1.

 #### 4. Sharing and disclosing your information